QuBenhao/LeetCode/problems/problems_1959/problem.md

 # 1959.
-Minimum Total Space Wasted With K Resizing Operations
+Minimum Total Space Wasted With K Resizing Operations [Rating: 2310.38]

 You are currently designing a dynamic array.
 You are given a **0-indexed** integer array `nums`, where `nums[i]` is the number of elements that will be in the array at time `i`.
 In addition, you are given an integer `k`, the **maximum** number of times you can **resize** the array (to **any** size).